oscaralfonso17/myst_if710183_lab1/README.md

 ##### <font color= #6B6B6B> <font size = 2> Note 2: The files should be named __'NAFTRAC_YYMMDD.csv'__ to work properly. </font>

+#### Files on this project:

+- data.py: Data import from NAFTRAC files.

+- functions.py: Data manipulation.

+- visualizations.py: Data visualization, as graphs or final DataFrames.

+- main.py: Main python file.
+Where the functions from other files are called and run.

+- notebook.ipynb: Jupyter notebook with some explanations and usages shown previously above.

 ## Author
 Oscar Alfonso Flores Orozco.
 Financial Engineer at ITESO.